-The BSI Seed Fund acts as a clearinghouse for the exchange and distribution of bromeliads by seed.
+The BSI Seed Bank acts as a clearinghouse for the exchange and distribution of bromeliads by seed.
 This is an excellent method of obtaining many uncommon or even rare plants that have not found their way into common cultivation yet.
 With a little patience, you can have the satisfaction of growing a plant from germination up to flowering size.
 Please be aware that there is no guarantee that the seeds are as described.
-The BSI seed fund has been around a long time and experience shows that most seeds are as described, however, it's not uncommon to find that some offerings contain hybrid seeds.
-Conditions of the BSI Seed Fund are as follows:
+The BSI seed bank has been around a long time and experience shows that most seeds are as described, however, it’s not uncommon to find that some offerings contain hybrid seeds.
+Conditions of the BSI Seed Bank are as follows:

 - Seed may only be ordered by members of BSI.